Country summary

 Comparing a country’s fair share ranges and modelled domestic pathways provides insights into which governments should provide climate finance and which should receive it.
 Developed countries with large responsibility for historical emissions and high per-capita emissions, must not only implement ambitious climate action domestically but must also support climate action in developing countries with lower historical responsibility, capability, and lower per-capita emissions.

 Indonesia is far from meeting its fair share contribution to climate change mitigation.
-Indonesia’s unconditional and policies and action are rated as “Critically insufficient” when compared to its fair share, respectively.
-Indonesia’s conditional NDC is rated as “Critically Insufficient” considering modelled domestic pathways.
+Indonesia’s unconditional NDC and policies and actions are rated as “Highly insufficient” when compared to its fair share.
+Indonesia’s conditional NDC is rated as “Critically Insufficient” when compared to modelled domestic pathways.
 As a country with lower responsibility, capability, and per-capita emissions, Indonesia should receive international support to set an ambitious conditional NDC target beyond its national fair share and implement the policies necessary to achieve it.

 The CAT rates Indonesia’s policies and actions “Critically Insufficient” when compared to their fair share contribution to climate change mitigation.

-The “Critically Insufficient” rating indicates that Indonesia’s climate policies and action reflect minimal action and are not at all consistent with the Paris Agreement’s 1.5°C temperature limit.
+The “Highly Insufficient” rating indicates that Indonesia’s climate policies and action are not consistent with the Paris Agreement’s 1.5°C temperature limit and lead to rising, rather than falling, emissions.
+If all countries were to follow Indonesia’s approach, warming could reach over 3°C and up to 4°C.

-The JETP enhances ambition beyond national plans, but still fails to put Indonesia on a Paris-compatible decarbonisation pathway.
-To be 1.5°C compatible, Indonesia needs to generate at least 55% of its power from renewables and up to 80% by 2030, for which Indonesia will need significant financial support to reach these levels.
+While the JETP enhances ambition beyond national plans, it still falls short of a Paris-compatible decarbonisation pathway.
+To be 1.5°C aligned, Indonesia needs to generate at least 55%, and ideally up to 82%, of its power from renewables by 2030, which will require significant international support.

 The full policies and action analysis can be found here.

-The CAT does not yet evaluate Indonesia’s net zero target given its preliminary nature and lack of more detailed information.
+The CAT does not yet evaluate Indonesia’s net zero target given the lack of more detailed information.

 Further analysis